zorzonp/Mini_Project_2/README.md

 ### Problems

 I have python 2.7, 3, 3.5, and 3.7 on my Mac.
-I had to install theses libraries multiple times.
-I also needed to reinstall Python.
+I had to install the libraries used in the project multiple times.
+SOme how they ended up uninstalling the Python framework from the operating system so I also needed to reinstall Python.
 In the end I needed to run using Miniconda3.

 I am not sure what you will have installed on your computer but you should test out these libraries before running.
 Start Python in the console/terminal by opening the terminal and typing python.